sendbird/sendbird-platform-sdk-javascript/docs/UserApi.md

 ## removeRegistrationOrDeviceTokenByToken

-> InlineResponse20026 removeRegistrationOrDeviceTokenByToken(userId, tokenType, token, opts)
+> RemoveRegistrationOrDeviceTokenByTokenResponse removeRegistrationOrDeviceTokenByToken(userId, tokenType, token, opts)

 Remove a registration or device token - When unregistering a specific token